Google's AI model faces probe over data use in EU – DW – 09/12/2024

 In March 2023, Italy's data privacy regulator temporarily banned ChatGPT because of data privacy breaches.

-The following month, the hotly debated AI chatbot came back online fter installing new warnings for users and the option to opt-out of having chats be used to train ChatGPT's algorithms.
+Within a month, the hotly debated AI chatbot came back online after installing new warnings for users and the option to opt-out of having chats be used to train ChatGPT's algorithms.